 - The firm/organization should have a designated workspace and access to tools (phone, computer, etc.) and support that will enable the extern to complete fieldwork assignments.

 Any clinical program runs the risk of being a token educational experience if the student does not complete work or projects without proper direction or supervision.
-To overcome this risk, Chicago-Kent's LEP selects only those placements and lawyers whom we believe share an interest and commitment to our goals.
+To overcome this risk, Chicago-Kent's A2P selects only those placements and lawyers whom we believe share an interest and commitment to our goals.

-Please Note: While we cannot guarantee there will be a suitable extern candidate for each externship, please know, however, that your interest and availability are still important to us.
+While we cannot guarantee there will be a suitable extern candidate for each externship, please know, however, that your interest and availability are still important to us.